Broken Walrus I: Condition

 Around 2004 Broken Walrus I was removed and disassembled due to extreme rust.
 Because it was in great need of repair, IUPUI's Campus Facility Services approached Valerie Eickmeier, Dean of the Herron School of Art and Design, who contacted Freeman and obtained the artist's permission to remove and disassemble the sculpture.

 Broken Walrus I was made of mild steel, a material which corrodes at a faster rate than other forms of steel such as cast iron or stainless steel.
 Mild steel is commonly used because of its cost, ease of use, strength, and ability to take on more deformation without failing.
 It also corrodes more quickly in outdoor environments, especially moist atmospheres, and causes increased loss of metal due to rusting the longer it is exposed.
 Broken Walrus I was displayed outdoors for nearly thirty years, through cycles of harsh, midwestern winters and humid summers, causing the structure to become increasingly corroded until it was more efficient to remove the sculpture rather than repair it.

+Broken Walrus II, a similar sculpture by Freeman, was made of the same material, and suffered a similar fate.